Louisiana to North Carolina Car Shipping (2025 Cost Guide)

 Alternative ways to ship your car from Louisiana to North Carolina

-- Drive it yourself.
 This is straightforward but not always an option, and it will put about 935 miles on your car going from Louisiana to North Carolina.
-If you’re not sure, here are the pros and cons of driving your car vs shipping it.
+If you’re not sure, here are the pros and cons of driving your car vs. shipping it.

-- Hire a driver.
-Hire someone to drive the car from Louisiana to North Carolina for you.
-It’s an option, but will probably be a very costly one and involve trusting a driver to safely get your car to its destination.
+You can also hire someone to drive the car from Louisiana to North Carolina for you.
+This option could be a very costly one and involves trusting a driver to safely get your car to its destination.

-The tables below detail the costs and estimated transit times for shipping a car between popular cities in Louisiana and North Carolina.
-The average travel distance is about 935 miles, with shipping times typically ranging from two to seven days .
+The tables below highlight the average shipping costs and estimated timelines for transporting a car between popular cities in Louisiana and North Carolina.
+The trip typically spans 935 miles and takes about two–seven days.

 Cost to ship a car from New Orleans, LA to North Carolina